LaraHack/linflows_model_implementation/README.md

 # 1. Install Docker
-Based on your distribution, see [Docker installation instructions] (https://docs.docker.com/install/linux/docker-ce/ubuntu/).
+Based on your distribution, see [Docker installation instructions](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

 # 2. Install Virtuoso Docker image
-* [Virtuoso Docker image](https://github.com/tenforce/docker-virtuoso) - if needed (or curious), check the instructions there for more details
+* [Virtuoso Docker image](https://github.com/tenforce/docker-virtuoso) - if needed (or curious), check the instructions there for more details.

 ## OPTION 1 (__recommended__): With Docker Compose